 Scroll down to the News Flash Category and look for Truck Highway 8 Project Updates.
 You can receive notices via either email and/or text messages.

 Momentum is building for getting critical improvements to the Highway 8 corridor.
-Over the summer a series of public engagement events were held along the corridor to gather feedback on issues, concerns, and ideas for the roadway.
+Over the summer of 2019 a series of public engagement events were held along the corridor to gather feedback on issues, concerns, and ideas for the roadway.
 Five events were held, including four pop-up workshops and an open house.
 These events drew thousands of comments from over 300 people.

 Highway 8 is an important interregional corridor that serves a variety of transportation needs.
 It is vital to sustaining local commerce and energizing future economic growth and vitality.